Chris-moreton12/Peak-Walks/README.md

 > Used for royalty free images for my webpage.

 ### Bootstrap
-> Used for styling some of my webpage (header and ooter)
+> Used for styling some of my webpage (header and footer)

 ### JavaScript
 > Used for styling the flip cards on the walks and camping page.